 The total area of the island is 12.07 sq km and is flat with a few hills and the highest peak is 178 meters high.

-As well as the island contains many coasts of pebble and sand beaches and several coves that date back to the ancient era, such as Rina Mala and Rina Vela seem to be the residue of the Roman Dalmatian period.
+As well as the island also contains many coasts of pebble and sand beaches and several coves that date back to the ancient era, such as Rina Mala and Rina Vela seem to be the residue of the Roman Dalmatian period.

 The only population near the island is found in a village with approximately 150-200 residents close to St. Nicholas Church.

 The island was properly inhabited in the 15th century, whereas in Croatian documents the record of early inhibitors was found in the 13th century and was referred to as Gerona.

 However, there is evidence like coves on the island that show traces of human life from the ancient era, which dates back to the 4th century BC.

 People who lost their lands in wars and fled slaves sought shelter here to save their lives, but they always left here as soon as they felt safe until the 15th century when people actually made it a permanent home.

 They found agriculture and fishing professions for survival.

 The soil of the land is naturally suitable for the olive and carob trees along with many herbs, that’s why the inhibitors adopted agriculture of olive as their profession and increased the number of olive trees on the island.

 Furthermore, these trees made up a catchy architecture that you cannot help admiring.
-Whereas in recent years, a large number of tourists have been seen visiting the blue lagoon, therefore, tourism became an additional source of income for the locals.
+In recent years, a large number of tourists have been seen visiting the Blue Lagoon, therefore, tourism has become an additional source of income for the locals.

 Life on Drvenik Veli Island

 The island is not so populated as the recorded number of residents is not more than 200, and most of them are elders spending their peaceful time breathing fresh air produced by the healthy environment of the island.

 Grandmas spend their evenings in gossip while grandpas entertain in their circle playing indoor games in the courtyards of their houses.

 In the morning most of them are busy cultivating and harvesting olives,